Arkady Rotenberg: Wealth

 Rotenberg's personal wealth has been estimated in July 2021 at $2.9 billion.
-He used to own a 2009 Bombardier Global 5000 (registered M-BRRB) however was forced to sell it due to the sanctions placed upon him.
+He used to own a 2009 Bombardier Global 5000 (registered M-BRRB), however he was forced to sell it due to the sanctions placed upon him.
 He owns a 2011 Benetti 65 meter yacht named Rahil.
 The yacht can accommodate ten guests in seven staterooms.

+In 2022, Arkady Rotenberg was included in the 6000 List compiled by the Anti-Corruption Foundation.

 Personal life

-In 2005, Rotenberg married his second wife Natalia Rotenberg, who is about 30 years his junior.
-Their two children, Varvara and Arkady, live in the United Kingdom with Natalia.
+In 2005, Rotenberg married his second wife Natalia Rotenberg.
+Their two children live in the United Kingdom with Natalia.
 They divorced in 2015 in the U.K. While the financial details of the divorce are private, the agreement includes division of the use of a £35 million Surrey mansion and a £8 million apartment in London.
-The couple's lawyers obtained a secrecy order preventing media in the U.K. from reporting on the divorce, but the order was overturned on appeal.
+The couple's lawyers obtained a secrecy order preventing media in the U.K. from reporting on the divorce.
+The order was overturned on appeal.